-Prior to joining Trailblazer in 2009, Michel served as the resident sound designer for Playmakers Repertory Company in Chapel Hill.
+Michel currently works as a freelance sound mixer and sound designer in Raleigh, North Carolina.
+Previously, she worked as an audio mixer at Trailblazer Studios, where she specialized in post production mixing and field recording for television.
+Prior to joining Trailblazer Studios in 2009, Michel served as the resident sound designer for Playmakers Repertory Company in Chapel Hill.
 While at Playmakers, she worked as an instructor at the University of North Carolina at Chapel Hill, teaching “Introduction to Sound Design” classes.
 Michel has also held positions in sound design and audio supervision at East Carolina University’s Loessin Theatre, Triad Stage in Greensboro and Vermont’s Weston Playhouse Theatre.
 Michel is a member of the Cinema Audio Society.

 Owner of SoundLizzard Productions, Winston-Salem NC: Liz May is an audio engineer, musician, and entrepreneur in the music scene of the North Carolina Triad through SoundLizzard Productions, a company she founded in 2003.
 She is also the Manager at the historic RJ Reynolds Auditorium, a 1900-seat 1924 classic performance hall in the heart of Winston-Salem.
 Through SoundLizzard Productions, Liz helped local artists beyond their recording projects through the business and marketing side of the industry to help propel them into becoming sustaining career artists.